 \subsection{Modeling of NLTE helium level populations}

-To accurately model the NLTE population of \threeS, we compute a full collisional-radiative model analogous to previous studies of supernovae \citep[e.g.][]{Lucy1991} and of kilonovae \citep{Tarumi2023}.
-Details on the computational modeling can be found in \citet{Sneppen2024_helium}, but we note that the atomic data for helium is reliable (particularly in comparison to \rprocess elements) due to the substantiating experimental data, the multitude of prior applications (including in astrophysical contexts) and the simplicity of the few electron system for computational concerns.
-The atomic data employed includes $A$-values \citep{Kramida2023}, thermally-averaged transition rates from collisions with electrons \citep{Ralchenko2008}, recombination rates, and photoionisation cross-sections \citep{Nahar2010}.
+To accurately model the NLTE population of \threeS, we compute a full collisional-radiative model, analogous to previous studies of supernovae \citep[e.g.,][]{Lucy1991} and kilonovae \citep{Tarumi2023}.
+Details of the computational approach can be found in \citet{Sneppen2024_helium}, but we note that the atomic data for helium is reliable (particularly in comparison to \rprocess elements) due to supporting experimental measurements, its widespread use in prior astrophysical applications and the simplicity of the few-electron system from a computational standpoint.
+The atomic data employed includes Einstein A coefficients \citep{Kramida2023}, thermally averaged electron-collision transition rates \citep{Ralchenko2008}, recombination rates, and photoionization cross-sections \citep{Nahar2010}.